 Is this jelly suitable for vegans and vegetarians?

 - Yes.
 Konnyaku or Japanese jelly is of a plant origin and is absolutely vegan.
-It’s a great dessert choice for both vegetarians and vegans.
+All the ingredients used in this recipe are vegan ingredients making this fruity jelly a great dessert choice for both vegetarians and vegans.

 Can you use fresh fruits instead of canned fruits?

 - Yes, you can.
 As for the canned lychee syrup, replace it with water and increase the sugar in the recipe to 250g.

 - If the jelly package comes with instructions on the amount of water to use, it is best to follow the instructions on the package.
 Mine indicated 950ml hence the total liquid (lychee sugar syrup + water) I used in making the jelly is 950ml.